mmaayeh/fem/README.md

 Muhanned Maayeh on Friday, March 31, 2023

-Engineering Applications in python 3.11 for personal development.
+Engineering Applications in python 3.11 or later for personal development.